Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 Creating a new builtin checker is an easy process, as the code required for adding a checker, ensuring that it's dependencies are registered beforehand, and few other things are generated from TableGen files according to the entry that was made for it.
 Usually, adding 5-10 lines to Checkers.td_ is all you need to do.

-During the compilation of the analyzer, Checkers.td_ will be processed by TableGen, which will generate the Checkers.inc_ file according to how the generation was specified in ``(clang repository)/utils/TableGen/ClangSACheckersEmitter.cpp``.
+During the compilation of the analyzer, Checkers.td_ will be processed by TableGen, which will generate the Checkers.inc_ file according to how the generation was specified in ClangSACheckersEmitter.cpp_.
 CheckerBase.td_ (basically the header file of Checkers.td_) defines the actual structure of a checker entry.

 Creating a basic entry for a builtin package
 """"""""""""""""""""""""""""""""""""""""""""